jamesal1/NESgpu/README.md

 | Base            |                         1    |                         1    |                         1    |                         1    |                           1    |
 | Naive           |                         6.23 |                         3.11 |                         5.9  |                        22.21 |                         263.24 |

+To summarize, there are huge gains for dense layers.
+For certain convolutional layers that are already highly parallel, there are only modest gains versus the naive implementation.

 ## How to use

 1. Replace the paramaterized layers in the base model with perturbed versions (i.e. Linear -> PerturbedLinear), passing in the population size using the directions parameter.
 PermutedLinear and PermutedConv2d are the most recommended to use, as they are fast and don't use large amounts of memory.